-For most of the year, the trees of 40 fruits, of which there are currently 16 in the world, look like any other tree.
+For most of the year, the Trees of 40 Fruits, of which there are dozens, look like any other tree.
 But in spring, dozens of shades of pinks and reds and whites begin to appear, and by the end of the summer, each one has produced a harvest of over 40 different kinds of stone fruit.

 The trees are the work of award-winning contemporary artist and Syracuse University art professor Sam Van Aken, who told Epicurious.com that "first and foremost I see the tree as an artwork."
 But that doesn't mean his living masterpieces aren't a fascinating study in agriculture and culinary history.